 I offer face-to-face therapy and coaching in Central London (Harley Street, W1 and Angel, EC1), and offer online sessions to clients across the UK and internationally.

-As a therapist and coach, I offer an evidence-based, integrative approach, combining extensive experience, advanced training, and the latest research.
+As a therapist and transformation coach, I offer an evidence-based, integrative approach, combining extensive experience, advanced training, and the latest research.

 Let’s work together toward growth, resilience, and positive change.